Crisfole/react-use-svelte-store/README.md

 # react-use-svelte-store

 I like [Svelte](svelte.dev).
 You should too.
-Sometimes, though, I have to use [React](reactjs.com) for legacy projects or becuase it's what my clients want.
+Sometimes, though, I have to use [React](reactjs.com) for legacy projects or because it's what my clients want.

 When I do have to use React, I really miss the state management built in with [Svelte](svelte.dev).
 The stores are beautifully simple and easy to comprehend.
 Updating them requires no redux action, no complex reducers, no higher order components that feed the component with the content of the stores.

 React hooks enable behavior that's _really_ similar to Svelte's reactive assignments.
 Sharing global state in react _should_ be as easy as importing the state-containing store, and should _not_ require Context providers and consumers, redux reducers, higher order components, or any other such hacks.
 This package merges the two.

-## Bundle Size?

-Don't worry.
-Only a small portion of svelte is actually runtime. `svelte/store` is part of that runtime.
-If you're using [Rollup](https://rollupjs.org) or [Webpack](https://webpack.js.org) properly it will treeshake the code and your bundle size will only increase by the size of the imported functions from 'svelte/store'.

 ## How do I get started?

 I'm assuming you have react installed.
 If not, well, figuring that out is on you.

- 1. `npm install svelte react-use-svelte-store`
+ 1. `npm install react-use-svelte-store`
  2. Create a file `stores.ts`.
  3. Create a svelte store: `export const foos = writable<Foo[]>([]);`
- 4. Use the store in a component: `const $foos = useReadable(foos);`
+ 4. Consume the store in a component: `const $foos = useReadable(foos);`
+ 5. Update the store in a component: `foos.update(f => f.concat(new Foo()))`

 I recommend keeping the svelte convention of 'dereferencing' the store value into a variable prefixed with `$`.
 It reminds you to pause and think.

 ## Docs

 The package exports two hooks: `useReadable` and `useWritable`.
-These hooks are designed to at least nominally mimic the `useState` hooks.
+The hooks are designed to mimic the `useState` hooks, returning the value and a setter.
+It also re-exports the core svelte stores so you don't have to include svelte as a dependency.
+Full documentation for the svelte stores can be found [here](https://svelte.dev/docs#svelte_store).

 ### useReadable